 Photo Credit: Frank Kovalchek

-March 7 – SSA’s 2014 Annual Meeting will be held 30 April – 2 May at the Egan Convention Center in downtown Anchorage, Alaska.
+April 18 – SSA’s 2014 Annual Meeting will be held 30 April – 2 May at the Egan Convention Center in downtown Anchorage, Alaska.
 Just under 300 oral presentations and 350 posters are scheduled in 35 sessions.
 The March/April issue of SRL, now available online, includes the complete list of meeting sessions, schedule, abstracts, and other details as a single, printable, downloadable PDF.
+Online registration is now closed, but onsite registration will be available at the meeting beginning on Tuesday, April 29th at 3 PM.

 For additional online meeting resources visit the SSA 2014 Meeting home page.
-There you can find online registration, a searchable abstract database,hotel & travel info, Visa requirements, session descriptions, info for presenters, field trip details, and exciting Alaska vacation ideas.
+There you can find a searchable abstract database,hotel & travel info, Visa requirements, session descriptions, info for presenters, field trip details, this year's sponsors and exhibitors, and finally many exciting Alaska vacation ideas.

 We look forward to seeing you in Anchorage!!